 Education and Experience:

-Graduation from an accredited four year-college or university in public administration, public policy, business administration or related field, plus a minimum of five (5) years of work related experience; OR an equivalent combination of education, experience and/or training which exhibits the ability to perform satisfactorily in the position.
+Graduation from an accredited four year-college or university in public administration, public policy, business administration or related field plus six (6) years of work related experience; OR any combination of education, experience and training which exhibits the ability to perform satisfactorily in the position required.